trshant-sugoi/stackedit/posts/welcome_file.md

 Map reduce comprises of 2 steps:
   1  - Map
   2  - Reduce
-What do these terms mean, though? why is it so popular
+What do these terms mean, though? why is it so popular? is this worth the pain?
+For answering these questions and raising
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTIxNDY3NDAyLC0xNzQyNjA5MjI5LC0xMj
+eyJoaXN0b3J5IjpbNzE0MzI1NTM4LC0xNzQyNjA5MjI5LC0xMj
 QyOTkwMTY2XX0=
 -->